armis-security/DataHack2019/README.md

 # Submissions
 <a name="Submissions"></a>
 Please send us the anomaly scores you received for each device along with your code in a zip file.
 You can submit the results as many times as you wish.

+# Contact Us
+<a name="Contact"></a>
+For every question, suggestion or any other observations you might have, please do not hesitate to contact us at: datahack@armis.com

 # ENJOY!